 PLAN B: The child (no age limit) of a veteran who has a service-connected disability (0% or greater) or had a service-connected disability at the time of death, or who died of service-related causes, may qualify.
 The child’s income, to include parental support, cannot exceed $12,119 per year. *NOTE: This figure changes annually.
 Check this page periodically for the updated figure.

 - A Form DVS40 must be fully completed, signed by the student and the veteran or parent, and all questions must be answered.
 If a question does not apply, write "N/A" (not applicable).

 - A child applying under PLAN B must submit either a copy of their federal income tax form 1040 or state income tax form 540 from "Last Year," or if a child does not have a copy of their income tax or did not file a return, they must submit a statement from the Internal Revenue Service or the Franchise Tax Board which must verify the amount of adjusted gross income or the fact that a return was not filed.
 The Franchise Tax Board can be contacted at, 1-800-852-5711. *NOTE: Current academic year entitlement is based upon last year’s adjusted gross income and value of support.
 For example, if applying for benefits for academic year 2009-2010, the total amount of your reported adjusted gross income and value of support from calendar year 2008 will be used to determine eligibility.

 - Contact the County Veterans Service Office for the county in which you live for additional supporting documents, if necessary, and for information regarding where to submit your application.
-Please note that the Veterans Affairs Office at CSU Stanislaus (or such centers at the other college systems mentioned) is not the approving authority for this benefit.
+Please note that the Veterans Affairs Office at Stanislaus State (or such centers at the other college systems mentioned) is not the approving authority for this benefit.